terra-campaigns/arrival/statblocks/ngar-tho.md

 traits:
   - name: Unacknowledged Truth (eff/sc)
     desc: "See [(Details)](ngar-tho.md)."
+  - name: Walker Between Spaces
+    desc: "As your movement, you teleport to any physically-accessible location that is within 30 feet of your current position.
+As an Action, you can teleport to a location within one mile, provided you have physically been there before, and there is a direct physical path."
 actions:
   - name: Mind blast (eff/sc)
     desc: "Psychic energy in a 60-foot cone, INT/DEX save or take 17 (4d8) psychic damage and be stunned for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns."